Military hits town near Damascus; 100 killed nationwide

 At least 100 people, including 59 civilians, died in violence across the country, according to the opposition Syrian Observatory for Human Rights.
 Some 200 were killed on Wednesday.

-There was little resistance as Assad's forces pushed toward the center of Daraya on the southwest edge of Damascus.
+There was little resistance as Assad's forces pushed toward the centre of Daraya on the southwest edge of Damascus.
 Armed rebels had apparently already left.

 "They are using mortar bombs to clear each sector.
-Then they enter it, while moving towards the center," said Abu Zeid, an activist speaking by phone from near Daraya.
+Then they enter it, while moving towards the centre," said Abu Zeid, an activist speaking by phone from near Daraya.

 Assad's military had driven insurgents from most of the areas they seized in and around the capital after a bomb killed four top security officials on July 18.
 But rebels have crept back, regrouping without taking on the army in pitched battles.